Renewing passports have suddenly become a "wild goose chase" for Bangladeshi migrants in Oman.

 Md Parsul Alam, a Bangladeshi sales worker in Salala, said a money exchange firm in the last three months told him time and again that his passport was under printing process.

-He completed filing the application for renewing the passport through the money exchange firm, approved by the Bangladesh embassy, six months ago.
+He completed the application for renewing the passport through the money exchange firm, approved by the Bangladesh embassy, six months ago.

 According to the latest data from the Oman government, Bangladeshis are the largest expatriate community in the country with about 5.47 lakh workers.
 The total number of Bangladeshis in Oman is over 7 lakh as there are also family members and workers without Akama.